These 25 delicious and easy sous vide recipes will help you master the classic cooking technique like a seasoned pro.

 Sous vide helps you get your steak right every time, with consistent cooking all the way through.

-So whether you like ‘em well-done, medium, or fresh from the cow, this is the recipe you need to become a steak pro.
+So whether you like ‘em well-done, medium, or fresh from the cow, this is the recipe you need to make the best ever steak dinner.

 There are just five ingredients but lots of flavor in this healthy, tasty soup.